Iga Swiatek wins Cincinnati Open title, defeats Jasmine Paolini

-CINCINNATI (AP) — Third-ranked Iga Swiatek captured the Cincinnati Open title by defeating No. 7 Jasmine Paolini 7-5, 6-4 on Monday night.
+CINCINNATI (AP) — Third-ranked Iga Swiatek captured the Cincinnati Open title for the first time by defeating No. 7 Jasmine Paolini 7-5, 6-4 on Monday night.

+Swiatek had failed to advance past the semifinals in her six previous appearances at the Cincinnati Open.
+She reached the semifinals in Cincinnati each of the past two years, but lost to eventual champions Coco Gauff in 2023 and Aryna Sabalenka in 2024.

+“It means a lot to me,” Swiatek said.
+“This year I really wanted it.
+I’m just very happy.
+It’s nice to check off the list another tournament that I haven’t won.
+I have friends here.
+It's a nice, relaxed tournament before New York."

 Swiatek has won all six meetings against the Italian, dropping only one set in those matches.